hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 in the `semver` portion of its [identifying URI](#message-type-and-protocol-identifier-uris).
 The ["ingredients"](#ingredients) of a protocol combine to form a [public API in the semver sense](https://semver.org/#spec-item-1).
 Core Aries protocols specify only major and minor elements in a version; the patch component is not used.
+Non-core protocols may choose to use the patch element.

 The major and minor versions of protocols match semver semantics: